An art and culture magazine for the South Downs & High Weald areas of England

 The word originates from ‘L’Ingénu’, a novella by the French writer Voltaire, published in 1767.
 The main character’s literal understanding of society and its values serves as both comic and satirical comment as the story unfolds.
 The female form of ingénue is first recorded in English in Thackeray’s ‘Vanity Fair’ in 1848.

-For those who have perhaps come across it for the first time, here is an audio/visual link to demonstrate how to pronounce the word ‘ingénue’.
+For those who have perhaps come across it for the first time, here is a link to demonstrate how to pronounce the word ‘ingénue’.
+This Cambridge Dictionary link gives both the UK and the US versions, so you can take your pick!

 the printed magazine